ppoffice/hexo-theme-icarus/source/_posts/en/Configuring-Theme.md

 ### Thumbnail

-You can add thumbnail images to your posts in two steps.
+You can add a thumbnail image to your post in two steps:

-First, make sure the thumbnail is enabled in the theme's configuration file:
+1. Make sure the thumbnail is enabled in the theme configurations:

     {% codeblock themes/icarus/_config.yml lang:yaml %}
     article:
         thumbnail: true
     {% endcodeblock %}

-Then, provide an URL or path to the image file in the front-matter of your post:
+2. Provide a path or URL to the thumbnail image file in the front-matter of your post:

     {% codeblock post.md lang:yaml %}
     title: Getting Started with Icarus
     thumbnail: /gallery/thumbnails/desert.jpg
     ---
     Post content...
     {% endcodeblock %}

-The image path you put in the front-matter needs to be the absolute path or URL to the image, or relative path to the source directory of your website.
+    If you choose to use the image path in the front-matter, you need to ensure the path is absolute or relative to the source directory of your site.
-For example, if you want to use the `<your blog>/source/gallery/image.jpg` as a thumbnail, you will need to put `/gallery/image.jpg` in the front-matter.
+    For example, to use `<your blog>/source/gallery/image.jpg` as a thumbnail path, you need to put `thumbnail: /gallery/image.jpg` in the front-matter.

 ### Read Time

+You can show a word counter and the estimated reading time of your article above the article title by setting `readtime` to `true` in the `article` section.

 {% codeblock themes/icarus/_config.yml lang:yaml %}
 article:
     readtime: true
 {% endcodeblock %}

-You can show the word counter and estimated time on top of your article by setting `readtime` to `true` in the `article` section.

 ### Sidebar

+To make a sidebar fixed when you scroll the page, set the `sticky` setting of that sidebar to `true` in the `sidebar` section.

 {% codeblock themes/icarus/_config.yml lang:yaml %}
 sidebar: